Get insights.

 "Why did you like our sandwich?"

-The question can be instead framed as, “How did you feel about having our sandwich?”.
+Frame it instead as "How did you feel about having our sandwich?"

 3. Ordering Your Questions